Health Information and Tools > Patient Care Handouts > Iron Deficiency Anemia in Children: Care Instructions

 • Keep iron pills out of the reach of small children.
 An overdose of iron can be very dangerous.

 • In addition to the iron pills, have your child eat foods with iron at each meal.
-These include red meat, shellfish, poultry, eggs, beans and lentils, cereals with iron added, raisins, whole grain bread, tofu, and leafy green vegetables.
+These include red meat, poultry, eggs, beans and lentils, cereal with iron added, raisins, whole grain bread, tofu, fortified cereals, and leafy green vegetables.

 • Do not give your child non-steroidal anti-inflammatory pain relievers, such as aspirin, naproxen (Aleve), or ibuprofen (Advil, Motrin), unless your doctor tells you to.